Rishabhsati/Text-Editor/README.md

 ## Features

 - **User-Friendly Interface:** Simple and intuitive design for seamless text editing.
-- **Text Operations:** Common operations such as cut, copy, paste, undo, and redo.
+- **Text Operations:** Common operations such as cut, copy, paste, select all and close.
-- **File Management:** Open, save, and save-as functionalities to handle text files.
+- **File Management:** Open and save functionalities to handle text files.
 - **Customizable Look and Feel:** Easily customizable UI with Java Swing.

 ## Getting Started